navipartner/npcore-partners/Documentation/public/retail/coupons/reference/coupon_types.md

 ![validate](../images/Validate%20coupon.png)

-In the section **Apply discount** you can define how the discount will be applied.
+In the section **Apply Discount** you can define how the discount will be applied.

 | Field Name      | Description |
 | ----------- | ----------- |